Despite all the great places that our State Marker System represents we've come away feeling that there's tons more to be desired.

 Because Accuracy is Cool!

-Because the second goal, is such an issue, we buckled down and strictly cross-referenced BLM maps, made extensive phone calls, and even inquired with county recorders to personally verify private and public land ownership!
-We also researched mining claims and companies that could potentially block a former mining district or ghost town.
-For urban markers, we verified potential parking issues and called businesses, casinos, and resorts to verify public free-roam.
+Because the second goal, is such an issue, we buckled down and strictly cross-referenced BLM maps, made extensive phone calls, and even inquired with county recorders to personally verify private and public land ownership boundaries!
+We also continue to research mining claims and companies that could potentially block a former mining district or ghost town - an honest thorn in our sides.

 Everywhere Is Fair Game!